fieryhenry/BCSFE-Python/README.md

 1. Enter the command: `py -m bcsfe` to run the editor.
 If that doesn't work then use `python3` or `python` instead of `py` in the command

-1. Look below for the tutorial or watch [here](https://www.youtube.com/watch?v=Kr6VaLTXOSY) for a video

 1. Go into the in-game transfer system in `Settings-> Data Transfer` and click `Begin Data Transfer`